 A driver that’s been digitally signed has been tested by the Microsoft Windows Hardware Quality Lab for DirectX compatibility.
 If the Diagnostic Tool flags an unsigned driver, updating the driver might solve your problem.
 You can typically find the latest driver for your hardware on the support section of the manufacturer’s website.

-If you’re still having problems with a game or movie after running the DirectX Diagnostic Tool, there are a couple of other things you can check.
+If you’re still having problems with a game or movie after running the DirectX Diagnostic Tool, there are a couple of other things you can check using the DxDiag file.

 When a DirectX 9 application goes to full-screen mode, the resolution of the application might not match the native resolution of your LCD monitor; the resolution of your monitor was designed to display based on its size.
 If you see black bands on the tops or sides of your screen where a portion isn’t used, you can try scaling the full-screen image.
 If your application or game allows you to choose the display mode, you might be able to change the application or game settings and choose a mode that matches the native resolution of your LCD monitor.
 This will help you use all of the screens and still preserve the application’s intended resolution.